datanav/docs/hub/features/completeness-feature.rst

 One can enable the completeness filtering feature on a pipe by setting the ``completeness`` property on the :ref:`dataset source <dataset_source>` to ``true``.
 In that case the source dataset's completeness value will be used.
 It is also possible to use the completeness timestamp value of one or more specific upstream datasets instead; this is done by setting the ``completeness`` property on the :ref:`dataset source <dataset_source>` to an array of the upstream dataset ids.
 If the array contains more than one dataset id, the smallest completeness timestamp value is used.

-If one only care about the completeness being set, but not the actual completeness value, one can instead set the ``partial_completeness`` property on the :ref:`dataset source <dataset_source>` to a list of dataset ids.
+If one only care about the completeness being set, but not the actual completeness value, one can instead set the ``initial_completeness`` property on the :ref:`dataset source <dataset_source>` to a list of dataset ids.
 The source will then only return source entities if the specified dataset(s) have a completeness value.
 It doesn't matter what the completeness value is, it only needs to be present.

 ..
 WARNING::